HaMM4R/SightRead/README.md

 # RhythmTrain

 This is an game app to help you learn to sight read rhythms in western art music notation.
-It will phone on Android devices, and also on Linux desktop.
+It will run on Android devices, and also on Linux desktop.
 Windows will likely work also though is untested.
 It plays an mp3 of your choice and displays random bars of rhythms sync'd to the music.
 Users can also chart out where the beats lay in the music if they so wish though it is time consuming to chart and not recommended.
 You score points by tapping out the rhythms in time with the music, similar to games like Guitar hero.